First Communion Program 2014-2015

 Although this sacrament is often received by children in the second grade, older children who haven't received this sacrament are welcome to participate.
 The parish program does not put older children into a setting with younger children.
-Call Bill Dittrich for information and details.
+Contact Ann Marie Dion for information and details.

 Overall Family Participation

 Families should try to establish two habits, if they aren’t in place already.

 First, come to Mass as often as possible.
 Coming each week is the goal.
 If some pattern of regular Mass attendance is not established as a family habit, children will not really understand First Eucharist and they will have little basis for practicing the Catholic faith as they get older.
 If you value the sacraments enough to send your children for Religious Education then you have to consider a regular pattern of attendance at Mass to be a crucial part of the program.

 Second, do some kind of prayer at home each day.
 It could be a prayer in the morning, a meal prayer, an evening or bedtime prayer.
 The preferred choice for this year would be to say the Our Father because that prayer is the one that enables them to more fully participate at Mass.
 Your pattern should always be the same, begin with the sign of the Cross and say the Our Father together and end with the Sign of the Cross.
 If the child already knows the Our Father by heart then a meal prayer or the Hail Mary would be good.
 Look at the Prayer Program on our website.